cju12/Todoapp_CRUD-API/README.md

 Below is the todos for further development
 ** TODO **

-topUI should be added in add.ejs file

 Display the goals in an order from "high" priority to "low" (prolly, I can do that in mongodb?)

 Show the time remaining till the deadline (If I can)

-DESIGN THE WHOLE THING :(